 For any questions regarding these developments, please contact one of the authors or your usual counselor at AALRR.

-Jonathan Judge advises employers in various labor and employment law and various employment litigation matters, including drug testing, mass layoffs (WARN), disparate impact analysis, immigration compliance, trade secrets ...
+Jonathan Judge advises employers in various labor and employment law matters, including drug testing, mass layoffs (WARN), disparate impact analysis, immigration compliance, trade secrets, privacy, technology in the ...

 - Senior Counsel